 SCALE-UP has many benefits for student learning, as demonstrated through evaluation by Beichner – the originator of SCALE-UP – and other adopters.
 Beichner’s research documents improvements in both student engagement and achievement, in particular an increase in conceptual understanding; improvements in problem-solving skills, engagement and attendance; reduction in failure rates; and a tendency for “at-risk” students to perform better in later modules.
 More significantly, for our purposes, Beichner et al demonstrated that not only did SCALE-UP significantly reduce overall failure, this was particularly the case for gender and ethnicity, when compared with performance on lecture-based physics courses.
 While evaluations of SCALE-UP teaching thus far have shown positive signs for student engagement and attainment, these studies have been carried out at a relatively small scale and largely in STEM subjects.

-Building on this initial success, NTU invested in new bespoke SCALE-UP rooms – of which there are now 17 across two campuses, and recruited further academic staff to the approach.
-SCALE-UP is now used on over 249 modules, in subjects as diverse as Law, History, Physics, Business, and Architecture and is within 50% of our Undergraduate courses, meaning that 47% of full-time undergraduates experience at least one SCALE-UP module in an academic year.
-NTU has hosted an international SCALE-UP conference and shared pilot findings widely.
+Building on this initial success, NTU invested in new bespoke SCALE-UP rooms.
+In 2019, there were 17 across two campuses.
+SCALE-UP was used on over 249 modules, in subjects as diverse as Law, History, Physics, Business, and Architecture and was within 50% of our Undergraduate courses, meaning that 47% of full-time undergraduates experienced at least one SCALE-UP module in the 2018/19 academic year.
+NTU hosted an international SCALE-UP conference and shared pilot findings widely.
 SCALE-UP sits within our wider Success for All programme, led by the Vice-Chancellor.